Halborn/solana-security-token-standard/docs/program-instructions.md

 **Description:**

-This instruction pefrormes a check if a specified instruction is successfully verified by all required verification programs and can proceed to execution.
+This instruction performs a check that a specified instruction is successfully verified by all required verification programs and can proceed to execution.

 ### Mint